Jheim12/CAPP30239_FA22/data/README.md

 ### Datasets

-I have two datasets, one at the Swiss and one at the European level:
+I have three datasets, one at the Swiss and one at the European level:
 - **trains_switzerland.csv:** many key metrics from the National Railway Company regarding their operations and environmental impact
   - Source: Swiss National Railway Company, Statistics Portal (though custom request had to be made), Bern (CH), [link](https://reporting.sbb.ch/en/home?sv_lang=3&sv_lang_change=true)
   - Timeframe: 1903 to 2021 but most data is only available from 2010 onwards, which is sufficient as our analysis will center around the pandemic